WOFL: News operation

 WOFL general manager Norris Reichel announced in July 1996 that the station planned to debut a "fast-paced" 10 p.m. local newscast seven nights a week in early 1997.
 The only local station airing news at 10 was WKCF (channel 18), which offered a WCPX-produced newscast.
 The plans were put on hold temporarily while Meredith decided which of WCPX or WOFL to divest, but when it decided to keep channel 35, the news department plans were cleared to launch.
-The 10 p.m. news debuted as a half-hour broadcast on March 1, 1998, targeting a younger audience in line with Fox network programming; the main news anchors were in their early 30s, and the station had a fleet of Ford Mustangs as news vehicles.
+The 10 p.m. news debuted as a half-hour broadcast on March 1, 1998, targeting a younger audience in line with Fox network programming; the main news anchors were in their early thirties, and the station had a fleet of Ford Mustangs as news vehicles.
 The original plans also included a 6 p.m. newscast for WOGX focusing on Ocala and Gainesville news, but this failed to meet ratings and demographic targets and was discontinued after nine months.
 The prime time news expanded to a full hour in September 1999.

 In 2000, WOFL expanded its news operation to mornings with the launch of Good Day Orlando, originally a two-hour program running from 7 to 9 a.m. against the national network morning newscasts.
 The news department was expanded by 13 employees and the station's video production unit closed to make way for the new newscast.
 After the Fox acquisition, this program expanded to three hours from 6 to 9 a.m. in September 2002 and was relaunched as the more news-oriented Fox 35 Morning News.
 It had grown again to four hours, from 5 to 9 a.m., by 2005.

 Beginning in 2006, WOFL expanded its news operation outside of mornings and late night news.
 A 5 p.m. newscast debuted on March 6, 2006, originally with a format inspired by morning newscasts; encouraged by a strong early performance among viewers aged 25–54, the station expanded it to weekends five months later, bringing the total news output to 34 hours weekly.
 An expansion to 6 p.m. followed in 2007, as did a newscast at 11 p.m. in 2008.

 In 2009, WOFL launched Good Day, a morning news and features program.
 It combined with the existing Fox 35 Morning News to create a five-hour local block in the morning.
 At the same time, the station purchased and installed its own weather radar, located near Christmas.
 An 8 p.m. newscast on WRBW was added in 2019.

 WOFL provides the East Coast operations for the Fox local stations' streaming news channel, LiveNow from Fox, originating the channel in the morning hours before KSAZ-TV in Phoenix takes over.